sdeering/Sublime3-Theme-NotepadPlusPlus/README.md

 Sublime 3 Notepad++ Theme
 ===============================

-For those who like the look & feel of Notepadd+ but the awesomeness of Sublime Text.
+For those who like the look & feel of Notepad+ but the awesomeness of Sublime Text.
 This is for you!

 Load together with Soda Theme (light) for the ultimate Sublime experience!